rsksmart/devportal-1.0/rif/multisig/sdk/rbtc/receive_rbtc.md

   {:.snippet__code.snippet__code--lightgreen}

 - B) Send the transaction
-  * Here below an example of a transaction executed for funding the Multisig account using [ethers](https://docs.ethers.io/v5/)
+  * Here below is an example of a transaction executed for funding the Multisig account using [ethers](https://docs.ethers.io/v5/)

   ```ts
   // address to use as fund receiver